A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 For allergenic fragrances, the new regulation tightens restrictions.
 Under the Toy Safety Directive, 58 allergenic fragrances were prohibited unless technically unavoidable and below 100 mg/kg.
 Under the new Toy Safety Regulation, 59 allergenic fragrances are prohibited unless technically unavoidable and below 10 mg/kg.

-For fragrances subject to specific labelling requirements, the list is increased to 71 substances and should be labelled if the concentration exceeds 10 mg/kg.
-This information would also need to be included in the Digital Product Passport. - Expanded scope for Appendix C:
+For fragrances subject to specific labelling requirements, the list is updated to 65 substances and should be labelled if the concentration exceeds 10 mg/kg.
+This information would also need to be included in the Digital Product Passport. - Expanded scope and list of chemicals from Appendix C of the old TSD:

-The new Regulation applies the Appendix C requirements of the Toy Safety Directive to all toys, whereas the Toy Safety Directive applies them only to toys intended for children under 36 months or those designed to be placed in the mouth.
-New substances are also added to this list: styrene, acrylonitrile, butadiene, and vinyl chloride. - New labelling requirements:
+The new Regulation expands the list of chemicals that were included in Appendix C of the Toy Safety Directive, which are now applicable to all toys, whereas the Toy Safety Directive applies them only to toys intended for children under 36 months or those intended to be placed in the mouth.
+The new text modifies some of the previous limit values and adds new substances to this list: Styrene, acrylonitrile, butadiene, and vinyl chloride. - New labelling requirements:

 *Example of a generic pictogram: